• Skip to primary navigation

 The texture of miso can vary depending on the type of miso and the length of the fermentation process, but it is generally fairly thick and creamy.

-Miso can be used as a marmite substitute in many recipes.
+Miso can be used as a marmite substitute in many recipes - or explore miso paste substitute options for depth.

 If you're looking for a.